majsylw/SecondVoice/content/post/4-Hamnosys/index.md

 ### Let’s analyze some one handed examples!
-*Example - Good*
+*Example - Good*<br>
 Let’s start with a pretty simple example – word “dobrze” (ang. good) from a Polish Sign Language is presented on a picture below (initial and final form).
 According to Polish Sign Language Dictionary (org.
-Korpusowy Słownik Polskiego Języka Migowego) its HamNoSys version has a following form: .
+Korpusowy Słownik Polskiego Języka Migowego) its HamNoSys version has a following form:

 ![](./fig7.jpg)

 Each of the symbols used in the HamNoSys description fits into the beforementioned blocks as following:

 ![](./fig8.jpg)